 Step 7: Who is the Named Executor?

-If the Will does not specifically state that the Executors are Co-executors, the individuals are considered to be successor Executors.
+If the will does not specifically state that the executors are co-executors, the individuals are considered successor executors.
 The second Executor would not serve unless the first Executor could not or declined to serve; the third would not serve unless the first and second could not; and so on.

 Even though the Will may specify named Executors, they are not permitted to serve in this role until the Court has accepted the Will and issued a document called Letters Testamentary.
 The Letters Testamentary officially appoint the Nominated Executor as the actual Executor of the Estate.